icemberg/Poor-Visibility-on-Parking-Induced-Congestion/README.md

 - **Google Colab Notebook (Full Pipeline):** [Open in Colab](https://colab.research.google.com/drive/1RrixBTPX5oEji9EeJxo1piiFwVp5Rfwz?usp=drive_link)
 - **Precomputed Outputs (ZIP):** [Download from Google Drive](https://drive.google.com/file/d/1gfo-5vGtiHa1URSSDkfEECUigBySKr-S/view?usp=drive_link)

+> **Note on GitHub Rendering ("Unable to render rich display"):** If you encounter this error when viewing `AI_Parking_violation.ipynb` directly on GitHub, it is due to GitHub's file size limits for notebooks containing rich outputs (like interactive Folium maps and plots).
+Please use the **Google Colab link** above to interact with the full notebook seamlessly.

 ---

 ## 14. Installation & Setup